PeterMortensen/Edit_Overflow/README.md

 ## Other features

-### Remove convert TABs to space and remove trailing space
+### Convert TABs to spaces and remove trailing space

 ### Special characters